 Anastasia Pavlyuchenkova vs. Donna Vekic: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-In the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Sunday, Anastasia Pavlyuchenkova (ranked No. 82) takes on Donna Vekic (No. 21).
+Anastasia Pavlyuchenkova (No. 86 ranking) will meet Donna Vekic (No. 20) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Monday, September 25.

-Vekic is favored (-165) in this match, compared to the underdog Pavlyuchenkova, who is +130.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!